-Due to our fertile soil, senior water rights to the Colorado River, and expansive land mass, the Greater Yuma region is uniquely positioned to lead in both food production and agricultural technology.
-Our farmers and food processors grow more than 170+ different crops to feed America, leveraging precision agriculture technology and other new technology in agriculture to maximize yields and sustainability.
+Due to its fertile soils, senior water rights to the Colorado River, and access to a reliable Arizona water supply, the Greater Yuma region supports large‑scale food production and continued advancement in agricultural technology and AG‑TECH applications.
+Regional farmers and food processors produce more than 170 different crops, supporting national food supply chains while utilizing precision agriculture and advanced agricultural technologies to improve efficiency, yields, and sustainability.

-Within a 100-mile radius, food processors can access poultry farms with 2,000,000+ chickens and feed lots with 750,000+ head of cattle for protein inputs.
-Complementing this, the region’s commercial dairy farms produce 800,000+ gallons of fluid milk per month, while over 40,000 acres of wheat are grown annually.
-By integrating agriculture water conservation technology and other innovative agricultural technologies, producers ensure long-term efficiency and resilience.
+Within a 100‑mile radius, food processors have access to poultry operations with more than 2 million chickens and feedlots supporting approximately 750,000 head of cattle, providing reliable protein inputs.
+The region’s commercial dairy farms produce over 800,000 gallons of fluid milk per month, and more than 40,000 acres of wheat are cultivated annually.
+These operations increasingly integrate agricultural water‑conservation technologies and other innovations to support long‑term productivity and resource efficiency.

 LEAFY GREENS CONSUMED IN THE U.S. AND CANADA